FujiwaraMokou-tan/BlockuDoku/README.md

 # BlockuDoku
-A small project done for a University class while I was still at a begginer level
+A small java and javaFX project done for a University class while I was still at a begginer level